Indigenous peoples in Yukon

 The Indigenous peoples of Yukon are ethnic groups who, prior to European contact, occupied the former countries now collectively known as Yukon.
 While most First Nations in the Canadian territory are a part of the wider Dene Nation, there are Tlingit and Métis nations that blend into the wider spectrum of indigeneity across Canada.
 Traditionally hunter-gatherers, indigenous peoples and their associated nations retain close connections to the land, the rivers and the seasons of their respective countries or homelands.
 Their histories are recorded and passed down the generations through oral traditions.
 European contact and invasion brought many changes to the native cultures of Yukon including land loss and non-traditional governance and education.
 However, indigenous people in Yukon continue to foster their connections with the land in seasonal wage labour such as fishing and trapping.
 Today, indigenous groups aim to maintain and develop indigenous languages, traditional or culturally-appropriate forms of education, cultures, spiritualities and indigenous rights.

 Population

-The population of indigenous people of the Yukon prior to arrival of Europeans is uncertain.
-The number at the beginning of the 19th century most likely lies between 7,000 and 9,000 or more.
-By 1830, there were approximately 4,700 indigenous people living in Yukon.
+Estimates of the indigenous population of the Yukon region at the beginning of the 19th century vary greatly.
+Some historians estimated that about 8,000 people lived in the area.
+While other estimates were between 7,000 and 8,000 people.
+One estimate put the number at more than 9,000 people.
+Another estimate showed that by the year 1830, the number of indigenous people was about 4,700.